arthurhsu17/CryptoPriceTracker/README.md

 Cryptocurrency price tracker for Bitcoin and Ethereum made using Python3.
 Imported CryptoCompare API to extract live market data.
 Files are saved into a .command file as to make them an executable that can be run on any system.

-Price is updated every second according to data that can be fetched at the given moment
+Prices are updated every second according to data that can be fetched at the given moment.

 Prices are shown in United States Dollar(USD), Bitcoin(BTC), British Pounds(GBP) and Singapore Dollar(SGD).
 These 4 currencies being beneficial to me as USD is the standard currency quoted, BTC to know the comparison BTC is to ETH, GBP is the country that I live and study in as of 2022, and SGD is my home currency.